More Travel Information:

 Relative to other African countries, Uganda and Rwanda are expensive destinations.
 Most costs are covered in the tour.

 Please be aware that high denomination US Dollar bills (only post-2000) are usable.
-Bills should be in excellent condition with no stains or tears.
+Bills should be newer and in excellent condition with no stains or tears.
 Credit cards are accepted by very few outlets in Kampala and Kigali and a few hotels/lodges up-country.
-ATM machines are available in Kampala and Kigali only.
+ATM machines are available in the largest cities only.

 International telephone communication is very good from Kampala and Kigali but more difficult from some up-country areas.
 The mobile telephone network is good and rapidly expanding.
 Most European or American mobile phones with a roaming agreement work in Uganda and Rwanda.

 Local SIM cards can also be purchased in many outlets.
 Our guides have cell phones and minutes can be purchased for their phones if requested.

 Internet facilities are available in most major towns in Uganda and Rwanda although the quality and speed of the connection varies.